+Gardening hero, Beth Chatto’s motto is the key to success.
 There’s nothing more important than placing each plant in the conditions it will love.
-Gardening hero Beth Chatto’s motto is the key to success.
-Pileas love indirect light for example, so put it somewhere bright, but don’t be tempted to put it on the windowsill for any length of time.
+The Pilea Peperomioides, for example, love indirect light, so put somewhere bright, but don’t be tempted to leave on the windowsill for any length of time.

-Let the ends of your pots breathe with simple Sugru feet which will let air circulate under the pot, and are waterproof and easy to clean for years to come.
+Protect surfaces and let your pots breathe with simple Sugru feet, which allow air to circulate under the pot, are waterproof and easy to clean.

-The silhouette of the pilea is beautiful and irregular, and these little Sugru supports I make help them stand tall and keep on thriving.
+The silhouette of the pilea is beautiful and irregular, and these little Sugru supports help it stand tall and keep on thriving.
 You can use this trick for lots of different plants that may need a bit of direction as they grow.

-I love this one, as there’s something so satisfying about these basic terracotta stacking pots.
+We love this one, as there’s something so satisfying about these basic terracotta stacking pots.
 They all come with holes for drainage.
-I sealed up one, and so the inside one can drain, the outside one can hold any extra water.
+Seal up one, the inside one can drain, and the outside one can hold any extra water.

 The Thirsty Plant Kit from TWSU will enable you to learn programming and take care of your plants at the same time!
 When your plant needs a drink, it’ll send you a tweet.
 Brilliant, right?

-Upcycling is as rewarding as gardening, so why not combine the two together!
-Finding ways to reuse old plant pots or fashion one from a unlikely item (such as a tea cup) can add an element of colour and character to your indoor oasis.
+Upcycling is as rewarding as gardening, so why not combine the two?
+Finding ways to reuse old plant pots or fashion new ones from unlikely items (such as teacups) can add an element of colour and character to your indoor oasis.
 Hayley in the UK used some yellow Sugru to create this Kintsugi-inspired plant pot, and we absolutely love it.
-So much so that we're tempted to break one of ours to repair it just like hers...
+So much, in fact, we're tempted to break one of ours to repair just like hers.

-This hack is from Sugru user Olivier.
-Some plants need to be moved to get better light on every side, others for cleaning and so on.
-Simply Sugru three or four casters on the end of the planter and hey presto!
+This hack came from Sugru user Olivier.
+Some plants may need moving to get better light on every side, others for cleaning, and so on.
+Simply add Sugru to three or four casters on the end of the planter and hey presto!
 It’s got wheels.
-Sugru bonds brilliantly to ceramic so this is a really durable hack.
+Sugru bonds brilliantly to ceramics, so it’s perfect for this durable hack.

 Many of us are short for space in the kitchen.
 This clever idea repurposes jubilee clips and mason jars and a little Sugru to make a cool hanging herb garden on any surface.
 As Sugru bonds so well to glass, you can even make one on the kitchen window!
-Watch the video tutorial, visit: How to make a window herb garden.
+For the video tutorial, visit: How to make a window herb garden.